nnguyen90/workshop/WS02/readme.md

 - 0.8: submission is not open yet
 - 0.9: Overview session scheduled
 - 1.0: Submission are now open
+- 1.1: changed "asm" name to asmnt, since asm is a reserved word in C.
 ## Learning Outcomes

 Upon successful completion of this workshop, you will have demonstrated the abilities to: